technomancy/bussard/spoilers/challenges.md

 Once you activate it for the first time, dex-19 notices that it's working, and he tells you of the plan to reactivate Traxus.

-## Rovers!

-You'll need access to rovers in order to do any land missions

-* Objective: get a rover capable of movement and comms
- * Take PTMC intro (skill: rover deployment)
- * Complete PTMC training (skill: rover movement, lua coding optional)

-The training courses consist of emails and guided exercises where the rover transmits instructions you in response to what you tell it to do.

 ## Reactivate Traxus

-* Objective: reactivate Traxus's base
+* Objective: reactivate Traxus's base on Sutep
  * Find the location of the base (skill: map?)
  * Land a rover there (skill: rover deploy)
- * Bring the reactor online (skill: lisp programming)
+ * Bring the reactor online (skill: lisp/forth programming?)
  * Subvert security measures to reach Traxus (skill: rover movement)
  * Fix communications array, connecting Traxus to network